-My DPhil thesis considers the use of the word ‘dessein’ in Montaigne’s Essais.
-This word, which means both aim/intention as well as material plan/design, affords us important insights into the writing practice of the author of the Essais, as well as attitudes to artistic creation during his time.
+My DPhil thesis reads Montaigne’s Essais through the lens of the concept of design (dessein).
+This word, which means both aim/intention as well as material plan/design, affords us important insights into the writing practice of the author of the Essais, and connects it with attitudes to artistic creation during his time.

-More broadly, my research interests are in the fields of Literature, Philosophy and Art History & Theory, and particularly where these overlap.
+More broadly, my research interests are in the fields of Literature, Philosophy, Visual Art & Art Theory, and particularly where these overlap.

 I am Stipendiary Lecturer at Oriel College, where I teach (or have taught) the following:

-I am graduate convener for the Early Modern French research seminar and co-convener of the French Graduate Seminar.
-I have co-ordinated the Gender & Authority TORCH Network, and run a Literature & Philosophy reading group for graduates of the faculty and beyond.
+I am graduate convener for the Early Modern French Research Seminar and co-convener of the French Graduate Seminar.
+In 2017-18 I co-ordinated the Gender & Authority TORCH Network.
+Since 2016 I run a Literature & Philosophy reading group for graduates of the faculty and beyond.